Nijmegen: Sport

-Sport in the city is principally focused on its football club NEC Nijmegen or just NEC, short for Nijmegen Eendracht Combinatie, which plays at the 12,500 seat Stadion de Goffert.
+Sport in the city is principally focused on its football club NEC Nijmegen or just NEC, short for Nijmegen Eendracht Combinatie, which plays at the 12,500-seat Stadion de Goffert.
 The club plays in the Eredivisie.

 Bandy Vereniging Nijmegen is the biggest bandy club in the country.
 The national team got celebrated by over a hundred fans and Mayor Hubert Bruls after winning Division B of the 2018 Bandy World Championship.

 The city is also home to one of the country's oldest cricket clubs, Quick 1888, a current member of the KNCB.
-Formed in 1888, the club is the largest cricket club in the east of the country and was formed 13 years after the first club, Utile Dulci from Deventer.
-The cricket club has both men's and women's teams.
+Formed in 1888, it is the largest cricket club in the east of the country and was formed 13 years after the first club, Utile Dulci from Deventer.
+The cricket club has two men's teams.
 The city also has the Nijmegen Devils, an Ice hockey club.
 Nijmegen also plays host to the annual Zevenheuvelenloop (Seven Hills Run), an annual 15 km run recognised by the IAAF as a Bronze Label race.